 Also, don’t be afraid to let people know what you want.
 Some think it’s tacky to have a wish list after the age of ten, but I’m a firm believer in them!
 You’ve probably had your eye on a few things all year that you keep meaning to buy for yourself but don’t.
 Give people a couple of ideas, but ultimately let them choose.
 You’ll still be surprised and appreciative and you’ll know the gift won’t go to waste.

 Consider experiences or donation-based gifts.
 They’re not ‘traditional’ and they don’t look as great under the tree, but research shows that people gain more satisfaction from experiences than from goods.
 I have a friend I’ve known since high school and it’s become tradition for us to give each other experiences as gifts.
 It might take us a while to get around to organising them, but we always have a fantastic time spending the day together.
 What more could you want from a present?
 And I absolutely loved The Orangutan Project adoption certificate I unwrapped last year.
 It sits on a shelf in my living room and I’m constantly reminded by that sweet little face of the devastation palm oil plantations cause, helping me to be more mindful day-to-day.

 We've put together a gift guide that might help your search.
-All brands and products on ecoture australia have been handpicked with consideration given to people, animals and the environment.
+All brands and products on Ecoture have been handpicked with consideration given to people, animals and the environment.
 Just remember that Christmas doesn't have to cost the Earth.
 Spend time with the ones you love and give gifts you know they'll love.
 Or none at all, if that suits you.